 The opening night film at Tribeca Film Festival 2017: Clive Davis: The Soundtrack of Our Lives, directed by Chris Perkel – in his directorial debut.
 The new film premiered at Madison Square Garden, followed by a live performance by several of the musical greats featured in the film – Aretha Franklin, Jennifer Hudson, Earth Wind & Fire, Barry Manilow, Carly Simon, and Dionne Warwick.
 Quite a splashy opening for “downtown” Tribeca.
 First question is always: Why is this the opening night film and is it justified?
 I have previously found fault with such choices, because they are often made with profit-making motives taking precedence over artistic merit or relevance of subject, but in this case, I am surprised to report: Yes, this was a good choice, and worthy.

 Helen Highly recommends this film despite some red-flag causes for concern.
 First, the film, named Soundtrack of Our Lives is based on the Clive Davis autobiography titled Soundtrack of My Life.
 When a documentary biopic is essentially written by the subject, one does not expect much serious investigative journalism, and honestly, we do not receive much (or any) investigative reporting, nor shocking revelations or even new insights.
 Not even any fresh, gossipy tales.
-But I will concede that just because there is no groundbreaking news in this film, it does not mean that a powerful truth is not represented.
-Nor… well, sometimes really good entertainment is more the right answer than “real art.”
+But I will concede that just because there is no groundbreaking news in this film… well, sometimes really good entertainment is more the right answer than “real art.”

 “He discovered Earth Wind & Fire – not the band, the elements.” – Bill Maher